Marilibojorquez/Mr.-Roboger-s-Neighborhood/README.md

 ## Description

-_{This an application created for my second project at Epicodus.
-Project was assigned to make a survey and generate suggestions}_
+_{This an application created for my third project at Epicodus.
+Project was assigned to take a number from a user and return a range of numbers}_

 ## Setup/Installation Requirements

 * _Github_

-* _Server used was Githib, please use this link to open up webpage in your browser https://github.com/Marilibojorquez/language-suggester.git
+* _Server used was Githib, please use this link to open up webpage in your browser ttps://github.com/Marilibojorquez/Mr.-Roboger-s-Neighborhood.git

 ## Known Bugs